 Remember that the clinical note is not a biography.
-In the plan section of the note, be clear and concise including only what’s necessary so that the next person who sees your note will be able to understand your reasoning.
+In the plan section of the note, be clear and concise, including only what’s necessary so that the next person who reads it will be able to understand your reasoning.

 7. Time yourself

-Remember that excellent clinical documentation is the result of initial training and continuing education.
+Remember that excellent clinical documentation results from initial training and continuing education.
 As healthcare changes, how you document will change too.
-Periodically take time to review your documentation and EHR workflow and make adjustments as necessary.
+Periodically review your documentation and EHR workflow and make adjustments as necessary.

-At the end of the day, perfect clinical notes are notes that meet basic clinical and legal requirements and fit within your clinical workflow.
+In summary, perfect clinical notes meet basic clinical and legal requirements and fit within your clinical workflow.